aleph-collab/aleph-collab.github.io/_pages/about.md

 ### Do we offer homework help?
 <section>
   <div class="row">
-    <p style="padding-left:10px;">Working on homework is reserved for specific homework sessions included with every curriculum subscription.
-We strive to ensure that sessions are used solely for coursework, that way students can make the best use of thier session time by obtaining or reaffirming concepts.</p>
+    <p style="padding-left:10px;"> While we strive to ensure that sessions are used solely for coursework we acknowledge that completing and understanding homework is a vital part to a students success.
+For that reason,students may bring pertinent homework questions to a session, especially when it involves topics covered in our curriculum.</p>
   </div>
 </section>
 <hr>